Getting Your Vitamin D

 Did you know most of the Vitamin D you need is synthesized through your skin’s response to sunlight?

-Many people living in the sunny areas of the country like California can get enough vitamin D from about 10-15 minutes of sun exposure on their arms and face a few times a week.
+Many people living in sunny areas of the country like California can get enough vitamin D from about 10-15 minutes of sun exposure on their arms and face a few times a week.

-We need Vitamin D to be able to absorb calcium, grow bones and keep them properly mineralized.
+We need Vitamin D to be able to absorb calcium, grow bones, and keep them properly mineralized.
 You’ve all heard about bone density, which is a concern for women who’ve entered menopause.
-Others who are more susceptible to deficiencies are the elderly, the homebound those with photo-sensitivities and dark skinned individuals.
+Others who are more susceptible to deficiencies are the elderly, the homebound those with photo-sensitivities and dark-skinned individuals.

 Medical studies indicate that low serum vitamin D levels may also be related to